Found Objects in the Port Lands

 Like the Toronto Islands today, people lived and worked on Fisherman’s Island, travelling to and from the city of Toronto by boat or by travelling over a breakwater that was built in 1882.

 We unearthed a breakwater in September 2020.
-Read more about it here.
+More information about excavating the breakwater.

 What comes out of a twentieth-century dump?